This study has been completed.

 July 2004 – January 2011

-In 2004 Congress established the first federally funded private school voucher program, with annual funding of about $14 million.
-The program provides scholarships of up to $7,500 for low-income residents of the District of Columbia to send their children to participating local private schools, with students from "schools in need of improvement" under the Elementary and Secondary School Act receiving the highest priority for admission.
-The law also mandated that the Department conduct an independent, rigorous impact evaluation of what is now called the DC Opportunity Scholarship Program (OSP).
-The evaluation addresses three key questions:
+In 2004, Congress established the first federally-funded private school voucher program, with annual funding of about $14 million.
+The program provided scholarships of up to $7,500 for low-income residents of the District of Columbia to send their children to participating local private schools, with students from "schools in need of improvement" under the Elementary and Secondary School Act receiving the highest priority for admission.
+This study is in response to the law mandating that the U.S. Department of Education conduct an independent, rigorous impact evaluation of what is now called the DC Opportunity Scholarship Program (OSP).

 The evaluation primarily compared outcomes of approximately 2,300 students randomly assigned by lottery to either receive a scholarship or not receive a scholarship.
 Lotteries of student applicants took place in spring 2004 (for student enrollment in fall 2004) and spring 2005 (for enrollment in fall 2005).
 Data were collected for four follow up years, for students in both the scholarship and non-scholarship groups.
-The contractor administered academic assessments, and conducting student, parent, and principal surveys each spring.
+Study-administered academic assessments, as well as student, parent, and principal surveys, were also part of the data collection each spring.

 The final report, titled Evaluation of the Impact of the DC Opportunity Scholarship Program: Final Report, along with a study snapshot of findings, was released in June 2010.

 Other publications from this study are listed below.

 Reports on Interim Impacts

 A restricted-use file containing de-identified data is available for the purposes of replicating study findings and secondary analysis.